olgalupuleac/GraphAlgorithmRenderer/README.md

 5 6
 ~~~~

-First we want to specify the vertexes (or nodes).
+First, we want to specify the vertexes (or nodes).
 We can have several families of nodes and edges.
-For this particular problem we will need only one node family and only one edge family.
+For this particular problem, we will need only one node family and only one edge family.
 To add a new node family. press *Add* under a list with nodes.

  ![1557679512147](readme-images/1557679512147.png)